rstudio/shinyuieditor/inst/vscode-extension/README.md

 # ShinyUiEditor VSCode extension

+This is the VSCode extension for the ShinyUiEditor.
+It wraps the UIEditor and allows for it to be run right in your VSCode editor.

+## Starting editor

+### From an existing app

+With the extension installed any file with the name pattern of `*app.R` will be interpreted as a Shiny app.
+In this situation a small button will appear in the upper right that allows you to open the current file in the ui editor.
+If the app is a [valid app for the ui editor]() it will immediatley start up the editor.
+If the file is empty, a template chooser interface will be shown allowing you to populate the app.
+If the app is invalid, then an error will be shown and you will need to edit the file before running the editor.

+### Building a new app

+If you wish to start a new app with the ui editor you can use the command `shinyuieditor.launchEditor` (or "Launch ShinyUiEditor").
+This will open up a file picker dialog where you can chose the location of the app you wish to create followed by the name of the app file.
+This will start up the editor in the template chooser mode.
+You may also start the editor on an existing app this way.
+Just choose an existing app location.

+## About the ShinyUiEditor

 ![VSCode editor](https://rstudio.github.io/shinyuieditor/articles/screenshots/template-chooser.png)

 A visual tool for building the UI portion of a Shiny application that generates clean and human-readable code.